Padye: Origin of the word Padye

 With due course of time, they seem to have undergone thorough Sanskritisation and have been included into Brahminic fourfold system and attained status that of a Brahmin (i.e. during the rule of Yadavas and Kadambas in Goa when they were given lands by the monarchs and the title of Deshapati (now corrupted as Dessai) was bestowed upon many of them).

+Later history and migration

-The Padyes from Goa and are believed to have migrated to Maharashtra, then returned to Goa a few centuries later.
+The Padyes are from Goa and are believed to have migrated to Maharashtra, then returned to Goa a few centuries later.
 It is believed that the name Karhade comes from the place Karhatak (present day Karhad) in Maharashtra, where they lived.
 The Shiledars of Kolhapur conquered south Konkan and got these priests with them back to Goa.

-Mythological origins

-Skanda Purana (Sahyadri Khanda) as well as Brahmanda Purana are very harsh towards Karhade Brahmins and it is mentioned that they descended from the bones of camel and hence designated as Karhades.

 Later Brahminic classification

 Padhyes later were included in to the Pancha Dravida group of Brahmins and are now commonly considered a sub-caste of the Karhade Brahmin community, though not historically.
-They are essentially Rigvedi Brahmins and follow the Ashwalayana Sutra.
 Padhyes belong to 13 Gotras and are predominantly Smarthas and worship different aspects of Shakti and Shiva.

+Intercaste dispute and ritual status

+Karhade and Chitpavan were regarded as inferior by Rigvedi Deshasthas, who refrained from interdining with them due to their perceived lower ritual status.Karhades who settled in Desh considered Padhyes, a subsection of Karhades as inferior.
+Padhyes were farmers and Khots.
+Deshasthas considered Chitpavans as inferior due to their menial origin.